renatoathaydes/spock-reports/README.md

 If you don't like the looks of the HTML report, or want your reports in a different text format, you can use the TemplateReportCreator to do that.

-All you need to do to get started is provide a config file, or system properties), as explained above that set the `IReportCreator` to `com.athaydes.spockframework.report.template.TemplateReportCreator`:
+All you need to do to get started is provide a config file, or system properties, as explained above that set the `IReportCreator` to `com.athaydes.spockframework.report.template.TemplateReportCreator`:

 ```properties